Nissan Bluebird: 610 series

 New Zealand market cars initially were a single 1.8-litre 180B sedan, again with four-speed manual transmission and assembled from CKD kits under contract by Campbell's.
 A three-speed automatic – using a transmission made by Nissan Japan subsidiary JATCO – was later added as a factory option.
 Relaxed restrictions on car assembly kit imports and increasing affluence in NZ meant Campbell's, which also assembled Toyota, Renault, Rambler, Hino, Isuzu and Peugeot models over the years, could not meet demand so Nissan-Datsun (NZ) contracted Chrysler/Mitsubishi importer Todd Motors to assemble additional manual 180Bs at its Porirua factory alongside the Chrysler Valiant, Hunter, Avenger and Alpine model ranges and Mitsubishi Lancer sedan and Colt Galant coupe.
 The Todd-built cars gave Datsun dealers a new range of paint colours all different from those Campbell's offered.

 Racing history

-A 610 four-door participated in the 1972 and 1973 East African Safari Rally.
+610 Bluebird four-doors participated in the 1972 and 1973 East African Safari Rallies as the "Datsun 1800 SSS".
+In 1973, 610s placed second and fourth overall, behind the overall winning Datsun 240Z.
 Bob Sharp drove his 610 HT race car to second place overall in the American SCCA B Sedan Championship for 1973 and 1974.
 The same car achieved a first place for the 1976 SCCA B-Sedan Championship but with Elliot Forbes-Robinson driving.